-Be sure to talk to your CIPE advisor about your interests.
+Be sure to talk to your CIPE adviser about your interests.
 They will be able to help answer questions and give you feedback on how competitive your application is for a given opportunity.

 Speak with the Leadership & Global Citizenship team

-Charlotte Evans (firstname.lastname@example.org) can provide support and advising on undergraduate and post-graduate fellowships.
-For those interested in pursuing an application for one of these awards, please be sure to contact Charlotte to ask further questions.
+Charlotte Evans (firstname.lastname@example.org) can provide support and advice on undergraduate and post-graduate fellowships.
+For those interested in pursuing an application for one of these awards, please contact Charlotte for further questions.

 Every fellowship application requires an essay which will be the core of your application.
 Think about the following tips and questions as you write:

 - Demonstrate a match between yourself and a particular project.